octave-app/octave-app-bundler/docs/Testing a Build.md

 # Octave.app Testing Script

 This is a list of actions the maintainer needs to do to test a build of Octave.app.
+It's not exhaustive, but it seems like a good start.

+You can test it initially on the same computer you built it on as a quick first check, but a real test needs to be done on a "clean" testbed computer, to make sure the build isn't depending on other things installed on your dev machine.
+The clean test machine should be one with a fresh macOS install and nothing else.
+Then optionally one with Homebrew and some of its packages installed, to see if there are conflicts with that.

 ## Steps